-Have you ever said “no thanks” to a tempting dessert or eaten only salad for lunch because you were trying to cut back?
-If so, you’re among many women who try every day to protect their health by eating right.
+Eating right is one important way you may be able to lower your risk of breast cancer.
 The American Cancer Society recommends eating mostly vegetables, fruits, and whole grains, and less red meat (beef, pork, and lamb), less processed meat (bacon, sausage, luncheon meats, and hot dogs), and fewer sweets.
 A healthy diet can help reduce the risk of heart disease, diabetes, stroke, and certain cancer types.

 A healthy diet can also help you get to and stay at a healthy weight.
 Overweight and obesity increase the risk for getting breast cancer.
 What’s less clear is the link between breast cancer risk and any one food type.
 Many studies about foods and breast cancer risk have had different results, but no clear-cut answers.
 Here is what the evidence tells us about fat, vitamin supplements, soy, dairy, and sugar.

 Many studies have found that breast cancer is less common in countries where the typical diet is low in total fat, low in polyunsaturated fat, and low in saturated fat.
-But when researchers looked at the amount of fat eaten by women in the United States, they did not find a link to breast cancer risk.
+But most studies that looked at the amount of fat eaten by women in the United States did not find a link to breast cancer risk.
 This could be because women in countries where breast cancer is less common also have other differences besides the amount of fat they eat.
 Those differences may include how much physical activity they get, what else they eat, and genetic factors.

 A myth says: “Sugar feeds cancer.”
 But the truth is that sugar doesn't make cancer grow faster.
 All cells, including cancer cells, depend on blood sugar (glucose) for energy.
 But giving more sugar to cancer cells doesn't make them grow faster and starving them of sugar doesn’t make them grow slower.